Jamie Keeton: Background

 Jamie Keeton was born on July 9, 1968.
 Originally from Pensacola, Florida, he lived in Chicago for about 20 years and later moved to Kenosha, Wisconsin.
 According to Keeton, he began to notice that his toys and other objects stuck to his body at the age of seven.
 He discovered the extent of his skin's ability at a baseball game, when he realized that a can from which he was drinking inadvertently became stuck to his shaved head.

 Keeton's doctor determined that his skin takes in more oxygen than average, which causes his oxygen level to be 23 percent higher than average and allows non-porous objects to stick to his skin through air suction.
 Keeton stated that as a result of his rare medical condition he would maintain an average body temperature of 100 F, his burns would heal faster than a normal person's, and he had "abnormally smooth skin".
 The skin condition is unnamed, and in 2018 Keeton claimed to be one of four people in the world to be affected by it.
+Keeton's blood type is A negative and he was born prematurely.
+Keeton may suffer from a condition called sticky skin syndrome.
+His condition may also be from proteins in his sweat, or genetic conditions affecting his body temperature.